-To submit disabilities and accommodation requests for consideration, please complete the following steps:
+To submit accessibility requests for consideration, please complete the following steps:

 Please note: You are encouraged to meet with Learning Center staff to discuss your request for accommodations prior to beginning Step 2.

-To request disabilities accommodations please fill out the Disability Registration and Accommodation Request.
+To request disabilities accommodations please fill out the Student Accessibility Services Request Form*.

-Please note: Pages 2 and 3 are to be completed, signed, and dated by your treating professional.
+Please note: Pages 2-4 are to be completed, signed, and dated by your treating professional.

 You will be notified via your NEOMED email that your request has been received within five (5) business days.